 \subsection{\jwst~SLICE Imaging}

-The SLICE \jwst~SURVEY mode program (PID: 5594; PI: Mahler) consists of NIRCam imaging using the filters F150W2 and F322W2, which are extra-wide filters in the short wavelength and long wavelength channel, respectively, and which together cover the wavelength range between 1 to 4 micrometers.
+The SLICE \jwst~SURVEY mode program (PID: 5594; PI: Mahler) consists of NIRCam imaging using the filters F150W2 and F322W2, which are extrawide filters in the short-wavelength and long-wavelength channels, respectively, and which together cover the wavelength range between 1 to 4 micrometers.
 The program is designed as a large survey with 182 possible targets, with \Nobserved\ observed at the time of the publication of this paper.
 The observations are run in the Shallow 4 mode with only Module B active to reduce the volume of the data products that are downloaded from the spacecraft.
-An IntramoduleX 3 dithering pattern is employed to remove any chip gaps, and an additional 3 point dithering pattern is employed using small-grid-dither to improve PSF sampling at shorter wavelengths.
-The observing time is calculated such that a S/N~$\sim$~3 is achieved for a point source at 29 magnitude, which equates to an equivalent exposure time of 1836\,s in both the F150W2 and the F322W2 bands.
+An IntramoduleX 3 dithering pattern is employed to remove any chip gaps, and an additional 3 point dithering pattern is employed using small-grid-dither to improve the point-spread-function sampling at shorter wavelengths.
+The observing time is calculated such that a S/N~$\sim$~3 is achieved for a point source at 29 mag, which equates to an equivalent exposure time of 1836\,s in both the F150W2 and the F322W2 bands.
 This exposure time is consistent across all images in the SLICE program.
-Both the F150W2 and the F322W2 bands are observed simultaneously. \jwst~observations for the clusters studied in this paper are presented in Table~\ref{tab.jwst} along with basic information about each cluster, including their redshifts and a measurement for $M_{500}$ that is drawn from various literature references, where $M_{500}$ is defined as the mass within a radius of $R_{500}$ that has an overdensity of 500 times the critical mass density of the universe at the cluster redshift.
+Both the F150W2 and the F322W2 bands are observed simultaneously. \jwst~observations for the clusters studied in this paper are presented in Table~\ref{tab.jwst}, along with basic information about each cluster, including their redshifts and a measurement for $M_{500}$ that is drawn from various literature references, where $M_{500}$ is defined as the mass within a radius of $R_{500}$ that has an overdensity of 500 times the critical mass density of the Universe at the cluster redshift.